Azrienlabs/Az-Core/FRAMEWORK_ARCHITECTURE.md

 ## Summary

-The Rise Framework provides a comprehensive, production-ready system for building sophisticated multi-agent applications with:
+The Arc Framework provides a comprehensive, production-ready system for building sophisticated multi-agent applications with:

 1. **Modular Architecture**: Clean separation of concerns across layers
 2. **Intelligent Optimization**: RL-based tool selection with Q-learning